-Athletics Early Arrivals (Fall): A student athlete who lives in on-campus housing may move in before their contract date in order to actively participate in their sport under the direction of the coach.
+Athletic Early Arrivals (Fall): A student athlete who lives in on-campus housing may move in before their contract date in order to actively participate in their sport under the direction of the coach.
 They must be present on-campus and fully competing/practicing.
 These dates will be agreed upon in advance by the Associate Director of Housing and Residence Life and the assigned athletic liaison.
-Housing and Residence Life will try to accommodate the athlete moving directly into their assigned room.
-However, there may be exceptions to this if there are summer residents occupying the space or construction projects.
+Student athletes either will move into their fall assignment or a camp style accommodation depending on timing of the request.